jrockwood/Desalt/README.md

 # Desalt
 Converts Saltarelle C# files and projects to TypeScript.

+**Hey Tableau/VCI** - Before you start using this codebase, I encourage you to reach out to me.
+I might be able to help you out.

 ## History
 The history of this project starts in the early 2000s while I was working at Microsoft on the Excel Web Access project.
 I and my colleagues were tired of